hackerwins/homepage-old/docs/index.md

 - [Agent](./agent): Agent receives changes from Client, stores them in DB, and propagates the changes to Clients who subscribe to the Document.

 Next, let's see how to use Yorkie from [Quick Start](./quick-start).

-### Need help?

-Be sure to join the Yorkie Slack.
-If you have any questions along the way, please don’t hesitate to ask us in our [Slack channel](https://dev-yorkie.slack.com/).
-You can sign up for our [Slack here](https://communityinviter.com/apps/dev-yorkie/yorkie-framework).